missionpinball/missionpinball-website/_posts/2018-09-23-upcoming-0-51-release.md

 ---
 layout: post
 author: jab
 title: Upcoming 0.51 Maintainance Release
+tags: [MPF, release]
 ---
 What will change in the upcoming 0.51 maintainance release?

-# Upcoming 0.51 Maintainance Release

 We are currently preparing for the 0.51 release which will not require migrations for most users (unless you are using accelerometers).